juan88ac/foundation_s/README.md

 - The foundation.min.css is generated using codekit and foundation components scss files as codekit framework.
 Thank good they don´t use COMPASS :)
 - scss/foundation have _variables.scss for foundation dimentions, gutter, etc. And foundation.scss wich calls all foundation scss files, if you don´t use codekit isert there the foundation scss files.
 - foundation javascrips are enqueued by inc/foundation.php.
-- js/foundation-setttings.js is to write foundation modules variables and settings. (not finish yet)
+- js/foundation-setttings.js is to write foundation modules variables and settings.
+NOT FINISHED.
 - All foundation js files are in js/foundation
-- app.js is special js for theme configuration, as add class for dropdown menu works.
+- app.js is special js for theme configuration, as add class for dropdown menu and others.
 - vento.js is in the footer.php.
 - top-bar navigation enable, its display site name in < ul.title-area .name > and use .hide-for-small to remove < header hgroup > for mobile screens.
 - top-bar use magellan plugin to fix the nav when scroll. check header.php